 Jan Samuelson holds an M.Sc.
-Econ from Stockholm School of Economic and is one of the founders of the private equity fund Accent Equity.
+Econ from Stockholm School of Economics and is one of the founders of the private equity fund Accent Equity.
 Jan Samuelson has extensive experience of acquiring and developing companies from an ownership perspective and extensive experience of Board work and stock exchange and shareholder matters.
 His former employers, besides his role as Senior Partner at Accent Equity Partners AB, include EF Education, Carta Corporate Advisors AB and Indevo AB.
-His current Board positions include KappAhl AB and Axholmen AB.